ddrone/adventures-in-compilation/README.md

 - [x] Implement postfix conditional in the parser
 - [ ] Add new operators and fix up the partial evaluator
+- [ ] Add conditional statements to the AST and parse them

 ## Adventure 5: back to actual compilation; implement register allocation for LVar